theohkaine/ProjectOcram/README.md

 Final project for a Monogame class at la Cité.

-A group project was tasked to create a brand new platforming game for a final grade for the course.
+A group project was tasked to create a brand new platforming game for the course.
 This project was coded in C#.

 The main premise of the game is to reach the end of the game without dying once.
 You can shoot lasers or jump to bypass the obstacles.